Reducing costs with block trading

 Block trading is a strategy that could yield significant benefits for many advisors and their clients.
 Yet it isn’t as widely used in today’s market as one might expect.
 Depending on a firm’s client base, holdings list and asset allocation strategy, it could be worth a second look.

+At U.S. Bank, we continuously expand and align our offerings to meet your needs and support your success.
 Learn more about our services for registered investment advisors.